 As with any decision you take, choosing a trailer mounted option snowballs into other things you may want to plan for.

 Additionally, I recommend you investigate several hitches that are explicitly designed for unimproved road and off-road use.
-The standard ball hitch works excellent on the highway, paved roads, and flat dirt roads but if your mission includes anything more aggressive and off camber then I’d suggest you check out the hitch styles below.
+The standard ball hitch works excellently on the highway, paved roads, and flat dirt roads but if your mission includes anything more aggressive and off camber then I’d suggest you check out the hitch styles below.

 Trailer brake controllers